 Fly fishing the River Eden

-Fly fishing on the River Eden can be exceptional at times.
+Fly fishing on the River Eden, where I have access to both private and day ticket fishing, can be exceptional at times.
 This great river flows North West for 90 miles through the beautiful Eden Valley, very close to the Lake District in Cumbria.

 It is recognised throughout the world for providing quality fly fishing for Brown Trout, Grayling and Salmon.